-- 2.14.1 Position the foot pedal on the floor at the front of the cabinet or on the foot shelf on ergonomic models. - 2.14.2 A package of five view-window cover lenses is supplied with the cabinet.
+- 2.14.2 Position the foot pedal on the floor at the front of the cabinet. - 2.14.3 A package of five view-window cover lenses is supplied with the cabinet.
 Install a cover lens, per Section 7.3.
 When the cover lens becomes pitted or frosted, replace it.